tulir/gopacked/README.md

 ### Format base
 The JSON base must contain a name, simple name, update URL, author and version.
 The base must also contain two file entries. "mcl-version" is saved into .minecraft/versions and "files" is saved into the modpacks game directory.
-The base may contain a profile settings block which contains the non-default settings to insert into the modpack profile in Minecraft's launcher_profiles.json.
+The base may contain a profile settings block which contains the non-default settings to insert (as-is) into the modpack profile in Minecraft's launcher_profiles.json.

 ```json
 {